Pylons/pyramid/docs/quick_tutorial/tutorial_approach.rst

 This "Getting Started" tutorial is broken into independent steps, starting with the smallest possible "single file WSGI app" example.
 Each of these steps introduce a topic and a very small set of concepts via working code.
-The steps each correspond to a directory in this repo, where each step/topic/directory is a Python package.
+The steps each correspond to a directory in this repository, where each step's directory is a Python package.

-To successfully run each step:
+To successfully run each step, you'll usually copy the current step's directory to a new directory, change your working directory to the new directory, then install your project:

 .. code-block:: bash

-    $ cd request_response
+    $ cd ..; cp -r package ini; cd ini
     $ $VENV/bin/pip install -e .

-...and repeat for each step you would like to work on.
-In most cases we will start with the results of an earlier step.
+For a few steps, you won't copy the step's directory.

 Directory tree
 ==============